jackhanyuan/Dell-XPS15-7590-Hackintosh/README.md

 ### UHD Display

-If your laptop display is 4k, you have to modify your config.plist:
+If your laptop display is 4k-OLED, you can try this EFI [4k-OLED](https://github.com/jackhanyuan/Dell-XPS15-7590-Hackintosh/tree/4k-OLED).

-- Find `dpcd-max-link-rate` and change its value to `FAAAAA==`

 ## Post Installation